alanpich/grideditor/README.md

 ## Roadmap ##
 Several additions are planned to extend the functionality of this component.
 As an overview:
 * Extend TV editor detection & implementation
-* Using an advanced JSON decoder class to allow more flexibility for handling invalid json config
 * Ability to specify pluggable field renderers
 * Configurable sort order for fields